taaaraaa/lighthouse-data-notes/EDA/eda.md

 Exploratory data analysis (EDA) involves using graphics and visualizations to explore and analyze a dataset.
 - EDA can be used for data cleaning
 - Subgroup analyses
-- for understanding your data better
+- Understanding the data better
 - With EDA, you can find anomalies in your data, such as outliers or unusual observations
-- uncover patterns
+- Uncover patterns
-- understand potential relationships among variables
+- Understand potential relationships among variables
-- generate interesting questions or hypotheses that you can test later using more formal statistical methods
+- Generate interesting questions or hypotheses that you can test later using more formal statistical methods
-- the distribution of variables in your dataset.
+- The distribution of variables in your dataset.
 That is, what is the shape of your data?
 Is the distribution normal?
 Does it have a fat tail?
 Is it skewed?
 Is it bimodal?
-- whether or not your data have outliers or unusual points.
+- Whether or not the data has outliers or unusual points.
 This may indicate data quality issues or lead to interesting insights.
 # Data Exploration
 It often gives us the first glance at what is important in our data and what is garbage.